danielviki/ShowCompanyLogo/README.md

 ---

 <p align="center">
-  Made with ❤️ by Daniel
+  Made with ❤️ by Daniel Viki
 </p>